 June 4, 1834, Margaret Garner was born a slave in Boone County.
 In January 1856, she fled with her husband and four children (some sources say that she had six children) from her owner in Kentucky.
 The Garners successfully crossed the Ohio River near Cincinnati, but a group of slave owners found the family shortly thereafter.
 Before the slaveholders captured the fugitive slaves, Margaret Garner used a butcher knife to kill her young daughter.
 Garner also tried to kill her other children, but she was unsuccessful in her attempt.
 Garner did not want her children returned to a life of slavery.
 Margaret Garner’s story of her willingness to kill her own child to prevent her from being returned to a life in bondage received national attention.
 A growing number of people, began to view slavery as an inhumane institution by the late 1850s.
 The story of Margaret Garner was the basis of the Pulitzer Prize winning novel Beloved.

-October 23, 1835, Adlai Ewing Stevenson was born in Christian County, KY, where he attended public school in Blue Water, KY.
+October 23, 1835, Adlai Ewing Stevenson was born in Christian County, where he attended public school in Blue Water.
 He was a graduate of Centre College.
 Adlai was the 23rd Vice President of the United States under President Cleveland.
 Stevenson never realized how close he came to being president: A habitual cigar-smoker, Cleveland developed cancer of the mouth that required immediate surgery in the summer of 1893.
 The president insisted that the surgery be kept secret to avoid another panic on Wall Street.
 While on a yacht in New York harbor that summer, Cleveland had his entire upper jaw removed and replaced with an artificial device, an operation that left no outward scar.
 The cancer surgery remained secret for another quarter century.

-June 9, 1840, Jennie Casseday was born in Louisville, KY.
-Ms. Casseday was one of KY’s greatest humanitarians.
+June 9, 1840, Jennie Casseday was born in Louisville.
+Ms. Casseday was one of Kentucky’s greatest humanitarians.
 At the age of 21, Jennie was involved in a carriage accident that left her paralyzed and from that point on, she dedicated her life to helping others.
 She created the Jennie Casseday Flower Mission, which distributed flowers, text of scriptures, clothing, fruits, fuel and more to the destitute and sick.
 Four years after its inception, the mission became a department of the Women’s Christian Temperance Union.
 Casseday also helped organize the Louisville Order of the King’s Daughters, which also served the sick and the poor.
 She was the chief supporter and founder of the School for Training Nurses.
 She then started the Jennie Casseday Rest Cottage for Working Women in Pewee Valley.
 She died in 1893 and is buried in Cave Hill Cemetery.

 November 4, 1842, on a Friday evening, Abraham Lincoln (33) wed Mary Todd Lincoln (23) in the front parlor of Mary Todd’s sister Elizabeth home, in Springfield, IL.
 About 30 relatives and friends, all hastily invited, attended the ceremony which was conducted by Episcopal minister Rev. Charles Dresser.
 James Matheny, 24, was asked by Lincoln to be best man on the day of the wedding!
 Neither Mary’s nor Abraham’s parents attended.
 Mary wore a muslin wedding dress that belonged to her sister Frances with a pearl necklace but no veil.
 The wedding ring’s inscription read “A.L. to Mary, Nov.
 4, 1842.
 Love is Eternal.”
 The couple honeymooned at Globe Tavern, a very ordinary two story Springfield boardinghouse made of wood.
 The couple were married for 23 years.